sasdallas/Ethereal/README.md

 *Ethereal running a neofetch clone made for it (whatarewe)*

 ## Features

-- Advanced driver system with a well-documented kernel API
+- Full SMP-enabled kernel
-- Strong support for x86_64 mode
+- Custom window manager (Celestial)
-- USB support for UHCI/EHCI controllers
+- USB support for UHCI/EHCI/xHCI controllers
 - AHCI/IDE support
-- Networking stack with E1000 network card driver
+- Networking stack with E1000 and RTL8139 network card driver
 - Priority-based round-robin scheduler with a well-tested API
 - Custom C library with support for many functions
 - Full ACPI support with the ACPICA library

 ## Project structure

 - `base`: Contains the base filesystem.
 Files in `base/initrd` go in the initial ramdisk (for non LiveCD boots) and files in `base/sysroot` go in sysroot.
 - `buildscripts`: Contains buildscripts for the build system
 - `conf`: Contains misc. configuration files, such as architecture files, GRUB configs, extra boot files, etc.